Renaissance (2006 film): Plot

 Later Karas opens up to Bislane and tells her that he and Farfella were raised in the casbah where they worked with gangs.
 After a drug run went wrong, they ended up in a holding cell.
 Farfella escaped but Karas was left to the mercy of the other gang.
 Karas puts Bislane under false arrest to protect her from Avalon.
 Meanwhile, Ilona is shown confined in a cyber ball which is being controlled by the old man.

 Eventually Karas tracks down Muller.
 He explains that he took Ilona because through her research she has discovered the secret to eternal life (as he himself did 40 years ago); but knowing what the consequences would be if Avalon acquired such knowledge, he kidnapped her.
 Karas tries to encourage the old scientist to hand himself in but Muller is mistakenly shot by a police marksman.
 Karas then deduces that the mysterious old man is Muller's younger brother: now immortal but trapped in an elderly body.

 Karas calls on Farfella who hides Bislane from Avalon while also getting a fake passport for Ilona.
 However the mega-corporation's security are also closing in on the Parisian sewer where Ilona is being held captive.
 After a short battle, Karas is mortally wounded rescuing Ilona.
 However she refuses to take the fake passport to start a new life.
 Instead she tells Karas she wants immortality by giving her discovery to Avalon.
 Reluctantly Karas shoots her in the back as she walks back towards Avalon security.
 CEO Dellenbach watches all this happen through a live feed from one of his men's helmet camera.

 As Karas lies dying, he imagines himself apologising to Bislane for killing her sister, for which she forgives him.
-The film closes with Muller's little brother living as a tramp, throwing his picture of him and his brother into a burning bin.
-The final scene shows an advert for Avalon with an old woman becoming young again saying, "With Avalon, I know I'm beautiful and I'm going to stay that way."
+Muller's little brother, living as a tramp, throws his picture of him and Muller into a burning bin.
+An advert for Avalon with an old woman becoming young again later says, "With Avalon, I know I'm beautiful and I'm going to stay that way."